USING IRONOCR

 End Class

 The above code explains how Tesseract OCR can detect and extract text from images containing multiple languages.
 It initially sets the path to the Tesseract language data files.
-The necessary trained .traineddata files for each corresponding language, such as English, Spanish, and French, should be present in the path.
+The necessary .traineddata files for each corresponding language, such as English, Spanish, and French, should be present in the path.

 Tesseract OCR for Multiple Languages (Developer Tutorial): Figure 4 - Example input

-It loads an image specified by imagePath into the Pix.LoadFromFile method.
+It loads an image specified by imagePath using the Pix.LoadFromFile method.
 More specifically, one would expect an image with English, Spanish, and French text.
 Then, an instance of TesseractEngine will be initialized with paths to language data files and languages of interest, "eng+spa+fra," to recognize the text.
 The engine will work in default mode.

 Tesseract OCR for Multiple Languages (Developer Tutorial): Figure 5 - Example console output